KfirLankry/TicTacToe-Game/README.md

 The app was developed in order to practice Javascript while studing Fullstack Web Development Course.

 #### Introduction
-is a game in which two players seek in alternate turns to complete a row, a column, or a diagonal with either three O's or three X's.
+Tic Tac Toe is a game in which two players seek in alternate turns to complete a row, a column, or a diagonal with either three O's or three X's.

 ## Project ingredients:
 * HTML 5